 Vinyl tiles are also popular.
 Usually, these come in one-foot-by-one-foot squares, but thanks to demand from consumers, there are many variations on the market today.
 If you want bigger tiles for the kitchen or smaller tiles for the bathroom, most suppliers will oblige.

-The Cons Of Vinyl Flooring
+The Cons Of Vinyl Plank Flooring

 Can Damage Resale Value

-Despite their clear advantages, vinyl floors still aren’t to many people’s tastes.
+Despite their clear advantages, vinyl floors still aren’t too many people’s tastes.
 Notwithstanding the fact that they offer superior longevity, maintenance, and resistance compared to traditional flooring materials, they’re simply not as valued.
 Because of this, vinyl floors can actually slightly reduce home resale values.
 Buyers simply prefer stone and wood flooring.

 Vinyl Is Not Easy To DIY